ulixee/platform/server/docs/index.md

 When you install Server, it requires a PeerDependency of [`Hero`](/docs/hero).

-It will also optionally use a PeerDependency `ChromeAlive!` core.
+It will also optionally use a PeerDependency `ChromeAlive!` Core (`@ulixee/apps-chromealive-core`).
 This tool enhances the Hero Development process.

 ## Usage Example